rmcsharry/sensei/README.md

 2. `chmod +x branch.sh`
 3. `./branch.sh {your-branch-name} {YOUR-OPENAI-API-KEY}`

 This will create a new branch with that name, deploy it to Heroku, and set it up with your OpenAI API key, which can be unique to each branch if you want.
-The script will fail if your branch name is already in use on Heroku.

 If you want to track the branch on GitHub, run `git push origin {your-branch-name}`